comp-physics/RBC3D/install/readme.md

 * Install: `make install`
 * This will build the `makedepf90` binary in your `RBC3D/packages/makedepf90` directory

-## Configure Makefile.inc
+## Configure Makefile.in

-You need to change the `Makefile.inc` to locate all of these libraries!
+You need to change the `Makefile.in` to locate all of these libraries!
-This mostly just means changing the first line of `Makefile.inc`:
+This mostly just means changing the first line of `Makefile.in`:
 ```
 WORK_DIR = /storage/home/hcoda1/6/sbryngelson3/p-sbryngelson3-0/RBC3D
 ```